The NHS confirmed pilot funding for a new Medical Doctor Degree Apprenticeship in January 2023.

 Will doctors who study an apprenticeship be less qualified than someone who went to university?

-People who apply for the Medical Doctor Apprenticeship will be expected to have similar academic qualifications to those who apply for medical school.
+People who complete the Medical Doctor Degree Apprenticeship will have the same academic qualifications as those who complete their degree through medical school.

 There will also be options for graduates with non-medical degrees.
 Individual employers will set applicant criteria themselves, which will ensure that applicants possess the values and behaviours to become a medical doctor.